Job interviews can be stressful situations and it's easy to make mistakes, either due to nerves or a lack or preparation.

 With employers placing a growing importance on soft skills across all professions, showing that you can conduct yourself well during an interview can be just as important as demonstrating strong technical abilities.

-“It’s an all too common occurrence that we see extremely talented candidates let themselves down at interview, either by not addressing their interviewer in the correct manner or properly communicating their desire for the role,” says Sally Martin, Director at Robert Walters.
+“It’s an all too common occurrence that we see extremely talented professionals let themselves down at their interview, either by not addressing their interviewer in the correct manner or failing to communicate their desire for the role effectively,” says James Murray, Associate Director at Robert Walters.

-It’s an all too common occurrence that we see extremely talented candidates let themselves down at interview, either by not addressing their interviewer in the correct manner or properly communicating their desire for the role
+It’s an all too common occurrence that we see extremely talented professionals let themselves down at their interview, either by not addressing their interviewer in the correct manner or failing to communicate their desire for the role effectively

 1. Showing off

 When you’re in an unfamiliar environment and under pressure to impress, it can be easy to oversell yourself in a way that comes across as disingenuous.
 You will want to highlight your strengths to the interviewer but it's also extremely important to show that you are self aware and recognise the areas where you can improve.
 Showing your interviewer that you are taking steps to address areas where you have room for improvement can be a very effective way to communicate confidence and show initiative.

 If you’re hit with a curveball question, try to avoid diving straight in with an answer.
 Instead, take a moment to consider all elements of the question so that you can provide an honest and considered response.
 Often, rushing in with an answer can lead to unnecessary fabrication, even if this isn't your intention.

 3. Forgetting your manners